covcom/205CDE/02 Git/README.md

 To fix this we need to rename the file using a special git command.

 Start by renaming the file back to the original name and running the status command to check there are no changes to the stage.
-Next we run the `git mv` command:
+Next, we run the `git mv` command:

 ```sh
     $ git mv README.md README2.md